Scarso327/RubixxHousing_StatePattern_PropertyPeriods/README.md

-# RubixxHousing_StatePattern_PropertyPeriods
+# Housing Management System - Property State Management

 A proposed solution to handling property state and related logic with Unit Tests for Rubixx.
-Includes simplier setup of entities excluding overall system logic
+Includes simpler setup of entities excluding overall system logic.